Skip to main content

 Design Verification Example

 Consider a use case where a design or design verification engineer would like to add some asserts and debug prints to a module.
 The logic necessary for the asserts and debug prints requires additional computation.
-All of this code should not be included in the final Verilog.
+All of this code should selectively included at Verilog elaboration time (not at Chisel elaboration time).
 The engineer can use three layers to do this.

-There are three layers that emerge from this example:
+There are three layers used in this example:

-2. An Assert layer nested under the Verification layer
+2. The built-in Assert layer which is nested under the built-in Verification layer

-3. A Debug layer also nested under the Verification layer
+3. A user-defined Debug layer which is also nested under the built-in Verification layer

 The Verification layer can be used to store common logic used by both the Assert and Debug layers.
 The latter two layers allow for separation of, respectively, assertions from prints.